-JMC Office of Continuing Medical Education
+SKMC Office of Continuing Medical Education

 Jefferson's Department of Medicine is dedicated to the highest standards of excellence in patient care, research and education.
 The Department consists of physicians specially trained in primary care as well as subspecialties.

-Jefferson Medical College of Thomas Jefferson University is accredited by the ACCME to provide continuing medical education for physicians.
+Sidney Kimmel Medical College at Thomas Jefferson University is accredited by the ACCME to provide continuing medical education for physicians.